 Many typical loop designs include a figure eight or snowman, which is a continuation of the figure eight design to three or four loops.
 This design can be done in many churches around each pew area or in rooms where a perimeter loop does not give the signal required to meet IEC 60118-4:2006.
 This is all dependent on testing prior to installation.

 To cover larger area, control signal spill outside of the loop, account for metal loss in the floor or ceiling or accommodate rooms where there is not fixed seating, a phased array loop design is the best overall design.
-Two independent loops, typically called the master and slave, are staggered over each other and are driven by separate amplifiers with a 90 degree phase shift of the input signal.
+Two independent loops, typically called the primary and secondary, are staggered over each other and are driven by separate amplifiers with a 90 degree phase shift of the input signal.
 The resulting signal is quite uniform in both vertical and horizontal planes, making this the best choice for many venues.

 Other loop designs may include a cancellation loop at one end such as where there is a stage and spill could be an issue upon the stage for microphones or musical instruments.

 We offer your church, auditorium, corporate meeting room, bank, senior center or private venue the support you need to successfully go “live” with the hearing loop.
 American Hearing Loop specializes in phased array installations for optimal user satisfaction.

 - Custom design and installation to ensure you get the right product for your venue

 - Signage to inform that a Hearing Loop is installed

 - Handouts to educate users and the general public

 - Publish-ready announcements for your newsletter, church bulletin or emails

 - We can help you with a news release to send to the newspaper, church magazine or blogs